 - HDF5, the hierarchical data format.
 Note that HDF5 also may require the szip and zlib libraries, which can be found at the HDF5 website.
 Note that compiling with HDF5 1.8 or greater requires that the compiler directive H5_USE_16_API be specified; typically this is done with -DH5_USE_16_API and it's set in most of the provided makefiles. - MPI, for multi-processor parallel jobs.
-Note that Enzo will compile without MPI, but it's fine to compile with MPI and only run on a single processor. - yt, the yt visualization and analysis suite.
+Note that Enzo will compile without MPI, but it's fine to compile with MPI and only run on a single processor. - git, a free, distributed source control management tool. - yt, the yt visualization and analysis suite.
 While it is not required to run enzo, yt enables the easiest analysis of its outputs, as well as the ability to run the enzo testing tools.
-It also provides an easy way to download enzo as part of its installation script.
-See the Enzo Project home page for more information.

-2.1.2 Downloading Enzo
+2.2.2 Downloading Enzo